mellinoe/veldrid-docs/articles/api-concepts.md

 See the [Textures overview](xref:textures) for more information about Textures.

-[VertexBuffers](xref:Veldrid.VertexBuffer) and [IndexBuffers](xref:Veldrid.IndexBuffer) are specific kinds of Buffers which are used to store vertex and index information.
-These are used as a data source for drawing operations.
+Buffers can be created for a variety of applications.
+The [BufferUsage](xref:Veldrid.BufferUsage) type enumerates all options.

+Vertex Buffers (BufferUsage.VertexBuffer) contain vertex data which is bound to a CommandList before issuing render commands.
+Vertex data is pulled from the bound vertex Buffers.

+Index Buffers (BufferUsage.IndexBuffer) contain index data which controls how vertices are selected during indexed drawing [CommandList.DrawIndexed](xref:Veldrid.CommandList#Veldrid_CommandList_DrawIndexed_System_UInt32_System_UInt32_System_UInt32_System_Int32_System_UInt32_).

-[UniformBuffers](xref:Veldrid.UniformBuffer) are Buffers which can be read from shader programs.
+Uniform Buffers (BufferUsage.UniformBuffer) are Buffers which can be read from shader programs.
 These are commonly used to store object transformations, camera transformations, and other arbitrary pieces of data encoding some information about the scene being rendered.

+Structured Buffers (BufferUsage.StructuredBufferReadOnly and BufferUsage.StructuredBufferReadWrite) are Buffers containing an array of a single data type, whose size is specified upon Buffer creation.
+Shaders can get read-only or read-write access to these resources, depending on the needs of the technique being used.

 ### Shaders